cormas/cormas/CONTRIBUTING.md

 ![iceberge](img/github_pr.png)

+As the main core developers, you have to review the open PRs.
+When merging the pull request, select *Create a merge commit* not  squash and merge.
+Try to avoid (except in case of emergency) to review your own commits.

 ### Sync your fork with the CORMAS main repository

 After a while, changes from other developers are integrated in the main CORMAS repository and your fork became out of sync.